magicmq/docs-translator/README.md

 - `translate`: If set to `true`, any utilized Java Standard Library source files will also be translated.
 - `path`: The path to the folder where the Java Standard Library sources are located.
+- `group`: Used when adding docstrings to the generated `.py` modules or Java Standard Library sources.
 - `name`: Used when adding docstrings to the generated `.py` modules for Java Standard Library sources.
 - `version`: Used when adding docstrings to the generated `.py` modules for Java Standard Library sources.